BPMSoftwareSolutions/renderx-plugin-library-component/README.md

 - Sequences: `drag`, `drop`, `container-drop`
 - Types: bundled `.d.ts` (tsup dts)
 - Peer dependency: `@renderx-plugins/host-sdk`
+- **NEW**: Ships with bundled json-sequences and advertises them via `renderx.sequences` metadata

-> Note: This is a pre-release (0.1.0-rc.0).
+> Note: This is a pre-release (0.1.0-rc.1).
 API surface is stable for current host usage, but may have minor breaking changes prior to 1.0.

 ## Install